veselink1/js-intro/INTRODUCTION.md

 };
 ```

-Note that the reverse is not strictly true!
+Note that the opposite is not strictly true!
 The following constraints apply in JSON:
 - Object (dictionary) keys should always be enclosed in double quotes (`"`)
 - A trailing comma is not allowed after the last key-value pair in the object specification.
 - The only supported types in JSON are `Number`, `String`, `Array`, `Object`, `Null`.